-11.18 This site allocation has been retained from the South Gloucestershire Local Plan (adopted 2006).
+11.25 This site allocation has been retained from the South Gloucestershire Local Plan (adopted 2006).
 The site has an adopted Development Brief SPD, which is guiding development on the site.
 In total the site could accommodate up to 2,800 dwellings.
 Two sites are currently being developed GHQ and Gateway with expected delivery of up to 2,300 dwellings in total, as well as employment development and supporting facilities.
 Both sites have approved Masterplans and Design Codes, reserved matters applications have been approved and construction and sales are well advanced.
 The developers expect that in the region of 300 homes per annum will be constructed across the site.
 The GHQ site is expected to deliver in total 2,000 new homes and be fully complete in 2021/2022.
 The employment elements of the site are also allocated in Policy CS12.
 The site contains a range of other community uses that will be brought forward in line with the outline application.
 Parts of the site allocation do not yet have the benefit of planning permission and are expected to come forward in phases with the build out.
 The development brief for the site highlights that land near to the Rosary roundabout is to be used for other leisure uses and is expected to be retained for that purpose.

-Other Allocations and Safeguarding in the Plan
+Other Designations in the Plan

-11.19In addition to the allocations/safeguarding set out in the policy above, the following policies in Part 1 also contain allocations, safeguarding and designations (which are detailed on the Policies Map or in the Changes to the Policies Map Booklet).
+11.26In addition to the allocations/safeguarding set out in the policy above, the following policies in Part 1 also contain designations (which are detailed on the Policies Map).

-Policy Topic PSP4 Designated Local Green Spaces (see Appendix 2) PSP10 Active Travel Routes PSP13 Safeguarding Strategic Transport Schemes and Infrastructure PSP14 Safeguarding Rail Schemes and Infrastructure - Charfield Railway Station (as confirmed in Policy CS7 of the Core Strategy) PSP15 Park and Ride/Share - Nibley Park and Ride, and Tormarton Park and Share PSP23 Mineral Working and Restoration - Minerals Preferred Areas and Area of Search PSP24 Minerals Safeguarding Areas PSP31 Town Centre Uses - Town and district centres, and primary shopping area boundaries PSP33 Shopping Frontages - Primary and Secondary retail frontages
+Policy Topic PSP4 Designated Local Green Spaces (see Appendix 2) PSP24 Minerals Safeguarding Areas PSP31 Town Centre Uses - Town and district centres, and primary shopping area boundaries PSP33 Shopping Frontages - Primary and Secondary retail frontages